turingschool/front-end-curriculum/lessons/module-1/css-2.md

 Additional requirements to note:

-* _I have outlined specific questions per content area below to guide the group's research.
-My expecation is that your presentations for session 3 cover the key questions I've provided per content area._
+* _There are specific questions per content area below to guide the group's research.
+The expecation is that your presentations for session 3 cover the key questions provided per content area._
 * _Each person from the "Research Group" needs to finish session 1 with their own set of notes and their own demo ready to go._

 ## BREAK (8 min)